forci/catchable-bundle/README.md

 For this bundle to make any sense at all, you need to create a separate connection and a separate entity manager.

+Better yet, create a completely separate database.
+Having a separate entity manager will also mean you will NOT be able to migrate this with `DoctrineMigrationsBundle` as it does NOT support multiple entity managers (at least to my knowledge).
+So create/update your separate database as per your project's deployment strategy and/or needs.

 The above configuration uses the default one and WILL NOT WORK in case you have an exception thrown by Doctrine, as it will also close the entity manager which is responsible for writing it to the database.

 WARNING: This bundle is NOT meant to be a replacement for your file or else logging.
 It is meant to work alongside your existing infrastructure and make viewing errors easier and nicer.